David-Vandensteen/midi-cmd/README.md

 # midi-cmd

-Command line utlity to send a midi control change message to a midi interface.
+Command line utility to send a midi control change message to a midi interface.
 This can help with debugging or configuring a midi environment.

 I provide a Windows (x64) binary which is instantly usable in releases section.